jubilantdeenie/light-in-the-lantern/pitch_draft.md

 ---

+See frameworks.md for a deeper look at the emerging models informing this work, including CLID, GRP, and Harmonetic Exchange.

+---

 _This document is a working draft.
 Edits, additions, and refinements are in progress.
 For questions or collaboration inquiries, please reach out to [Your Contact Info]._